 The Key Performance Indicators (KPI) for performance-based remuneration are consolidated operating profit for the previous single fiscal year and such remuneration is divided and paid according to the degree of achievement of target values.
-The reasons for selecting such Indictors is that they are a financial indicator which represents the result of primary business activities of companies, use net operating profit less adjusted taxes (NOPLAT) to calculate ROIC which is a target figure to be achieved of the medium-term business plan, and are used in the bonus system for employees and important to keep consistency between the two systems.
-The actual result for that was 3,320 million yen.
+The reasons for selecting such Indicators are that they are a financial indicator which represents the result of primary business activities of companies, use net operating profit less adjusted taxes (NOPLAT) to calculate ROIC which is a target figure to be achieved of the medium-term business plan, and are used in the bonus system for employees and important to keep consistency between the two systems.
+The actual result for that was 2,228 million yen.

-Out of amount of carbon dioxide emission reduction held up in our Carbon Neutral Project, the Company will add goal attainment levels with respect to reduced usage resulted from improving energy use efficiency to the Performance Indicators, and will reflect them in remuneration from July, 2023.
+Out of amount of carbon dioxide emission reduction held up in our Carbon Neutral Project, the Company adds goal attainment levels with respect to reduced usage resulted from improving energy use efficiency to the Performance Indicators.
+The results were 2,541t-CO2 (the goal was 2,441t-CO2 and the achievement level was 104.10%).